PCnferri/WAGISA25/Readme.md

             arcpy.AddMessage('Process completed.')  # Notify completion of the process

 # Conclusion

-This streamlined process was highly effective in overcoming a major obstacle during the Pierce County Assessor-Treasurer appraiser’s transition from CountyView Web to ArcGIS Pro.
-Since the initial training, a follow-up session was held to reinforce the previously covered workflows and address any additional questions.
-As a result, the commercial and residential appraisers are now confidently using ArcGIS Pro to review assigned tax parcels in their service areas and carry out critical tasks before conducting physical site assessments.
+This tool helped the Pierce County appraisers transition smoothly to ArcGISPro, improving parcel review and pre-site assessment time.
+Python continues to enhance GIS workflows, saving time and simplifying complex tasks.

 Whether your teams are working with large datasets or performing routine tasks, Python can be a powerful tool to navigate complex geospatial work, establish efficiencies, and help users feel empowered while using ArcGIS Pro.

 # About Pierce County
-Pierce County is home to 946,000 residents living within 1,670 square miles.
-Pierce County government operates with 3,855 employees who help make Pierce County a great place to work, play, and raise a family.

-The Pierce County Assessor-Treasurer’s commercial and residential appraisers perform physical site assessments throughout Pierce County, including in 27 cities and towns.
-During an assessment cycle, the residential appraisers will complete on average 55,000 physical assessments over 9 months.
+Pierce County, home to 946,000 residents, spans 1,670 square miles.
+The Pierce County Assessor-Treasurer’s appraisers conduct physical assessments across 27 cities and towns, completing 55,000 residential assessments annually.

-Pierce County IT-Spatial Services designs, develops, and maintains geographic information systems, geospatial applications, spatial datasets, and asset management software to support 1,000+ GIS and asset management users throughout Pierce County government.
+Pierce County IT-Spatial Services supports 1,000+ GIS users, maintaining geospatial applications, datasets, and asset management tools essential for county operations.